What is the H4 Visa?

 - Proof of your relationship with the H type visa holder, such as the marriage certificate for spouses and birth certificate for parents

 H4 visa holders can apply for a change of status.
 If, for example, you find an employer who is willing to sponsor your visa, you can file for the type of visa in which you qualify.
 For example, if you get a temporary, non-agricultural job, you can apply for a change of status to an H-2B visa.

 Also, many H4 visa holders want to know whether they can apply for a Green Card.
 The answer, in this case, is yes.
 Most H type visas are dual intent, which means that you can have a non-immigrant and immigrant status.
 However, if you apply for a Green Card from an H4 visa, it might take too long for your priority dates to become current.
 You might have to wait for years until your Green Card is approved.

 A better way to go about getting a Green Card is to change status to an H-1B visa and then apply for the Green Card.
 Your Green Card might be processed faster and you won’t have to wait too long.

-You are allowed to enroll in academic courses or programs.
+You can enroll in academic courses or programs.
 You will have the same opportunities as a student on an F-1 visa.
-However, if you get accepted to an academic program in the U.S a an F-1 student, then you could get the F-1 visa, instead of the H4.
+However, if you get accepted to an academic program in the U.S as an F-1 student, then you could get the F-1 visa, instead of the H4.

 Before 2015, H4 visa work was prohibited.
 However, after 2015, H4 visa holders are allowed to work based on conditions specified by the H4 EAD program.
-The H4 EAD is only allowed if your spouse or parent is on an H-1B visa.
+You can get the H4 EAD only if your spouse or parent is on an H-1B visa.
 Otherwise, if your spouse or parent has other types of H visas, such as H-1B1, H-2A, H-2B, or H-3 visa, you are not allowed to work with an H4 visa,

 Open a Bank account for H4 visa holders